-There are a number of good reasons why an individual would want to pursue a land trust.
+There are a number of good reasons why an investor would want to look into a land trust.
 A land trust involves the transfer of a property’s title over to a trustee.
 The trustee is usually referred to as a settlor.
 In a land trust arrangement, the beneficiary has ultimate control over the relationship and can revoke the trust at any time.
 A few reasons why a land trust might be desirable to someone:

-Essentially, there are only two documents that are required to create a land trust.
+Essentially, there are only two land trust documents that are required to create a land trust.
 Those are:

 The TA (trust agreement) is incredibly important.
 It is recommended that you keep additional copies of it handy.
 You will need the trust agreement in the event that you want to either change the trust or sell a property from the trust.
 Make sure that you have both hard copies and digital copies that you can easily access.